ispeters/async_scope/asyncscope.md

 ## R10

+- Incorporate significant feedback from Mark Hoemmen, Tomasz Kamiński, and Dietmar Kühl to the wording for `nest`.
 - Address Jens Maurer's feedback from the mailing list: replace [methods]{.rm} with [member functions]{.add}, add exposition-only to member variable names, add exception specification to _`get-state`_ and _`start`_.
 - Replace "is [boolean]" with "returns [boolean]" for consistency.